How to do Drypoint Printmaking? Complete Basic Guide.

 The very first step is to select a desired material plate and prepare it by properly cleaning its surface and smoothing its edges.
 You can create a smooth surface by burnishing it with a fine tool or sandpaper.

-An artist uses a drypoint needle or a similar pointed tool to draw or scratch the image onto the plate.
+An artist uses a needle or a similar pointed drypoint etching tool to draw or scratch the image onto the drypoint plate.
 The pressure applied when scratching creates a burr or ridge of displaced metal along the edges of the incised lines.

 Inking the Plate